Skip to content

 2. Installs podman, buildah, skopeo, jq, trivy, and python3.

-3. Installs the patched ocijail (required for specific jail annotations).
+3. Installs ocijail 0.5.0+ (required for jail annotations like allow.mlock).

 4. Cleans stale container state.